-I am a PhD researcher in PaccanaroLab at Royal Holloway, University of London.
+I am a Computer Science PhD student in PaccanaroLab at Royal Holloway, University of London.
 Our group develops novel computational methods for answering biologically motivated questions.
+I am also a visiting researcher at Fundação Getulio Vargas in Rio de Janeiro, Brazil.

 Prior to my doctoral training, I was a data scientist at the Universities and Colleges Admissions Service (UCAS), specialising in forecasting models and data products.
 I used statistical modelling to create accurate and understandable forecasting reports for a variety of stakeholders, including policy makers and university recruiters.